 You might find this surprising, but actually, no it’s not!

-Unfortunately, despite it being a good massager, Therabody have dropped the ball slightly here.
+Unfortunately, despite it being a good massager, Therabody has dropped the ball slightly here.
 They could certainly have offered more for the price.

 There are mini massage guns available with better overall specs (more powerful) and they’re cheaper too.